 - Set goals and reach them

-Even individuals with good mental health have problems in their life.
+Even individuals with good mental health have problems.
 Occasional complaints are common.
 It is not unusual for a person to experience short-term problems including:

 - Lack of energy and interest in life